openstack/barbican/doc/source/install/barbican-backend.rst

         # Path to vendor PKCS11 library (string value)
         library_path = '/opt/utimaco/lib/libcs_pkcs11_R2.so'

+        # Token serial number used to identify the token to be used.
+Required
+        # when the device has multiple tokens with the same label. (string
+        # value)
+        token_serial_number = 12345678

+        # Token label used to identify the token to be used.
+Required when
+        # token_serial_number is not specified. (string value)
+        #token_label = <None>

         # Password to login to PKCS11 session (string value)
         login = '$up3r$e<retP4ssw0rd'